-- Technology of evaporated milk, condensed milk, technology of non-fat milk solids, full-fat milk powder and instantised milk powder.
+- The technology of evaporated milk, condensed milk, the technology of non-fat milk solids, full-fat milk powder, and instantised milk powder.

 - Fermented milk products, milk plant sanitation, [pasteurization and sterilization.

-- Milling of wheat, technology of bread, biscuits, crackers, cakes, dough rheology.
+- Milling of wheat, the technology of bread, biscuits, crackers, cakes, dough rheology.